|

 Wrong!!!!

 . . .
 Never, ever boil your ribs!!!!
+I don't

-famous chef on FoodTV did.
-Never, ever
+FoodTV did.
+Never, ever boil !!

 OK,

 let me explain what water does to meat.
-There is a
+There is a certain

-boil meat in water.
-This is accelerated if you use
+water.
+This is accelerated if you use even a little bit

-even a little bit of salt in the water or on the meat.
+of salt in the water or on the meat.
+In essence, what happens

-In essence, what happens is . . . the water goes in
+is . . . the water goes in and the flavor of the meat goes

-this, taste the water after you have boiled something
+out.
+If you doubt this, taste the water after you have boiled

+soup.
 So, when you boil your ribs, all that wonderful pork

 flavor comes out (notice how greasy the water is?)